Does Time Exist?

 If we use the same meticulous inventory followed by the observer as we did with the microscope, we discover that the Double-Slit Experiment is really two independent experiments (in that the resulting data changes, not by FTL speeds but that that EXPERIMENTAL PERSPECTIVES can be made to change FTL (changing from one data point to two (a single to a double slit).

 So what does Uncertainty have to do with TIME?

-[For those, who like me, were statistically challenged because of the chance interpretation, rather than the distribution interpretation of statistical reality (think of how weather is predicted: 50% chance of rain distributed over a given area).
-When an electron is shot at two slits, it’s distributional stats say it will exist in the space-time of the two slits (seeming 50% in each slit).
+When an electron is shot at two slits, it’s distributional stats say it will exist in the space-time of the two slits (50% distribution in each slit).
 If a particle is small enough (high enough energy), it can be observed to exist in expanded EXPERIMENTAL SPACE, giving us a clue as to how space-time is created in our expanding universe.]

 This is the clue: the universe can see a whole energy packet distributed within two slits, so that it can then interfere with itself.
 What we want to point out here is that the smaller the particle, the higher the energy, and the greater the potential space it can inhabit.
 Another wild idea is that when highly energetic particles seem to have a potential spacetime, that potential (from our perspective) actually exists.
 So how much of the universe exists or interacts with itself even though it potentially exist?
 Does everything that exists potentially have an effect in the universe?

 We know that if we sit in a car at the top of a mountain road, and we put the car in neutral, it will speed downhill as a product of gravitational potential.
 So in most cases, if not all, potential is kind of a stored ability to act/do-something.

 Space is a place within which to function.
 Time is the duration of that function (the more steps to completion, the greater the duration).